Sachin-vlr/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+import numpy
 ### Step 2:
+get the input
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
+print the output
 ### Step 5:
+End the program
 ### PROGRAM:
 ```python
 #Program to find the distance between two points.